rusiaaman/wcgw/README.md

 Connect to `http://localhost:6080/vnc.html` for desktop view (VNC) of the system running in the docker.

+The following requirements should be installed and working in the linux docker image:

+1. Needs `xdotool` to execute commands on the desktop.
+2. Needs `scrot` to take screenshots.
+3. Needs `convert` from imagemagick to convert images.

 ## Usage

 Wait for a few seconds.
 You should be able to see this icon if everything goes right.